-2.2.9 Vice President for Student Affairs
+2.3.2 Vice President for Student Affairs

 The office of the Vice President for Student Affairs is directly responsible to the President.
 The Vice President for Student Affairs has the delegated management control of various offices and programs pertaining to student life.
-Included are the offices of Dean of Students, Counseling Center, Career and Placement Services, Student Life and Student Activities, Student Health Services, Residence Life, Multicultural Student Affairs and six TRIO programs.
+Included are the offices of Dean of Students, Dean of Enrollment Management, Counseling Center, Student Life and Student Activities, Student Health Services, Residence Life, Multicultural Student Affairs and all TRIO programs.

-2.2.10 Dean of Students
+Dean of Students

-The Dean of Students reports to the Vice President for Student Affairs.
-The Dean has the primary responsibility for developing, coordinating, administering and assessing a program of comprehensive Student Affairs.
-The Dean is to provide leadership, vision and strategic direction to the areas reporting to him/her.
-The Dean oversees co-curricular activities, student programs and leadership development, components of community service, Greek life, minority Student Affairs, cultural programming for the students and University/Community, and student discipline through the enforcement of the Code of Student Conduct.
+This position reports to the Vice President for Student Affairs.
+The Dean has the primary responsibility for developing, coordinating, administering and assessing a student life programs.
+The Dean of Students provides leadership, vision and strategic direction to the following: co-curricular activities, student programs and leadership development, components of community service, Greek life, minority student affairs, cultural programming for the students, University and community, and student discipline through the enforcement of the code of student conduct.